jeremybatesDC/vueGridBaseballCard/README.md

 should start with fewer than 5 stats and/or fewer than 5 yrs.
 Very good designed thqt way since it all fits -- but it'll show user there's more and entice rather than overwhelm (which it definitely has done)

-ointer events none is allowing zoom -- so search for it
+pointer events none MIGHT be allowing zoom -- so search for it

 better validate number of rows / cols because disabling the button allows zoom and might be bad practice -- maybe just add check in handler?
 But visually there should be some disabled class right? uCantClickMe

-the stepper buttons can be as big as they are with large plus min icons but the background can be smaller so the legend can show better...
-But putting the span in that button introduces yucky complexuty of more flex properties PLUS event.target uncertaintly (could use current target i guess right?), and it just seems to have fewer fail points in general... but maybe can reconsider

 refactor data soi -- not sure i need/want the data-attr since i \*may need a class anyway